bhavanarao96/MMA-Summer-2021-Datathon/README.md

-# MMA-Summer-2021-Datathon: Choose Players for NWHL 2021
+# MMA Summer 2021 Datathon: Choose Players for NWHL 2021

 The NWHL has finished their 2021 season, and are getting ready to build new rosters for 2021/2022.
 Your Data Science team is hired by Toronto Six to help assemble a team for the new season.
 You can choose any current player from any current team in the league.
 Some of the questions you may want to address are: